KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 # 1.1 Introduction to Research Data Management

+!!! quote ""

 	This section provides a **short introduction into the principles of research data mangement**.
 Its purpose is to **provide the basic knowledge of research data management needed for Chapter 2**.

 	Please note that this section will not go into too much detail as there are many courses out there describing research data management.
 At the end of this section links will be provided about where to find further information.

 ---